Nyquist Stability Criterion

 Example 2 Consider \[ GH(s) = \dfrac{K}{(s-2)(s+6)(s+8)} \] for different values of \(K\).

-From observation we not that system \(GH\) is stable and \(P = 0\).
-Thus, for stability (i.e., \(Z = 0\)), we want \(N = 0\), i.e., the Nyquist plot should have zero encirclements of \(-1\).
+From observation we know that system \(GH\) is not stable and \(P = 1\).
+Thus, for stability (i.e., \(Z = 0\)), we want \(N = -1\), i.e., the Nyquist plot should have one counter-clockwise encirclements of \(-1\).

 Mapping of the contour in \(s\)-plane to \(GH\) plane.